Section conjectures over $\mathbb{C}$ and Kodaira fibrations: Introduction

 \textbf{Acknowledgement:} I would like to first thank my advisor Daniel Litt.
 This paper would not have been possible without his encouragement, generosity and wisdom.
-I would also like to thank Peter Jossen, Richard Hain and Nick Salter for reading an earlier version of this paper and for giving me many valuable feedbacks and suggestions.
+I'm grateful to Seraphina Lee and Carlos Serv\'{a}n for adapting their work into an appendix to this paper and for many helpful conversations.
+I would also like to thank Peter Jossen, Richard Hain, and Nick Salter for reading an earlier version of this paper and for giving me many valuable feedbacks and suggestions.
 Richard Hain and Sasha Shmakov point me to many useful references, for which I'm very grateful.
 Finally, I would like to thank Laure Flapan, whose delightful talk on Kodaira fibration got me interested in them in the first place.